vishnupriyapesu/pes_class_asic/README.md

 **GLS using Iverilog**

 **NOTE**

 if the Gate Level Models are delay annotated ,then we can use  GLS for timimg validation

 the current GLS model what we are using are basic(functional) and not timing aware therefore we are not using the timing validation

-why functionality of netlist if the netlist is true representation of RTL,**why validation of functionality of netlist?**
+ if the netlist is true representation of RTL,**why validation of functionality of netlist?**

 --> here comes the concept called **Synthesis Ans Simulation Mismatch**